vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

-Of course, if Perception did not have this function of perceiving what exists at present as its natural function, it would cease to be Perception at all.
-Therefore, it is not reasonable to say that a superior kind of Perception, defined as encompassing all objects, is a priori impossible because it is limited to being Perception!
 8. The objection is refuted:
 If from finite Perception you conclude to infinite Perception, then I ask you to explain: can a finite quantity ever attain to such expansion that it cannot be further expanded?
 You insist, as it were, on full maturity in a little boy! even as a boy, after attaining the full growth, cannot grow physically further?'
 There are two possibilities: either the infinite exists in the finite, or the finite gradually becomes infinite.
 The former cannot stand, for there is no Perception to support it: we have never seen a bowl or a similar finite object which had the same expansion as space.